o4ugDF54PlqU/ethminer-discord-bot/README.md

 1. Open the downloaded bot and change the settings
     - key is your bot key from the previous steps (not your invite link)
     - notification_channel is the channel in your server you want to be notified in (you can still send commands from other channels, and it would reply to those commands in those channels).
 For example, opening a channel on discord web would give you https://discord.com/channels/311480678468550624/825054534044090408 and 825054534044090408 would be the channel number you need.
-    - check_enabled enables periodic pool hashrate checks
+    - check_enabled enables periodic pool hashrate checks and automatic pings.
     - address is your eth wallet address
     - desired_hash is the threshold hashrate under which the bot will reboot the mining rig
     - times_to_check is the number of consecutive times the pool hashrate must be below desired_hash before rebooting, just to make sure (note: pool apis update once every 10 minutes)